Neutron Network

 4. OpenStack Orchestration – Heat is comparable to AWS Cloud formation.
 Orchestrates deployment of cloud services

-5. OpenStack Networking – Neutron Network is comparable to AWS VPC and ELB.
-Creates networks, topologies, ports, and routers.
+5. OpenStack Networking—Neutron Network is comparable to AWS VPC and ELB.
+It creates networks, topologies, ports, and routers.

 There are others, such as Identity, Image Service, Trove, Ceilometer, and Sahara.

 Each OpenStack foundation component has an API that can be called from either CURL, Python, or CLI.
 CURL is a command-line tool that lets you send HTTP requests and receive responses.
-Python is a widely-used programming language, and within the OpenStack ecosystem, Python automates scripts to create and manage resources in your OpenStack cloud.
+Python is a widely used programming language within the OpenStack ecosystem.
+It automates scripts to create and manage resources in your OpenStack cloud.
 Finally, command-line interfaces (CLI) can access and send requests to APIs.

 OpenStack Architecture & Deployment